Steroids have been part of the bodybuilding scene for quite some time.

 It happens as testicles shrink when an individual’s testosterone rises past a certain threshold.
 When this happens, androgen receptors signal the testicles to stop producing testosterone and semen, which causes the testicles to shrink.

 Steroid users on a cycle can see a reversal of these effects within a few weeks.
-For those who abuse using steroids, however, it can lead to a permanent condition.
+For individuals suffering from steroid abuse, however, it can lead to a permanent condition.

 10. Stretch Marks

-Individuals that are using steroids are also prone to developing stretch marks.
+Individuals who are using anabolic steroids are also prone to developing stretch marks.

-This occurs in individuals that grow their muscles too quickly and exceed the speed at which their skin can stretch.
+This occurs in individuals who grow their muscles too quickly and exceed the speed at which their skin can stretch.

-However, natural bodybuilders may also incur stretch marks; thus, make sure to look out for other symptoms as well.
+However, natural bodybuilders may also experience stretching; thus, make sure to look out for other symptoms of steroid use as well.